aws-samples/amazon-sagemaker-from-idea-to-production/README.md

 The code repository will be downloaded and saved in your home directory in Studio.

 ### Start exploring
-Go to the Studio file browser inside the folder `amazon-sagemaker-from-idea-to-production`.
+Navigate to the Studio file browser inside the folder `amazon-sagemaker-from-idea-to-production`.
 Open `00-start-here.ipynb` notebook and follow the instructions.

 ## Clean-up
 To avoid charges, you must remove all project-provisioned and generated resources from your AWS account.
 Run all steps in the provided [clean-up notebook](99-clean-up.ipynb).
 If you provisioned a Studio domain for this workshop, and don't need the domain, you can delete the domain by following [this instructions](https://docs.aws.amazon.com/sagemaker/latest/dg/gs-studio-delete-domain.html).

+You don't need to perform a clean-up if you run an AWS-instructor led workshop.

 ## Dataset
 This example uses the [direct marketing dataset](https://archive.ics.uci.edu/ml/datasets/bank+marketing) from UCI's ML Repository: